GLOBAL MARKETS-Europe's longest stocks sell-off of the year abates

 The dollar index, which tracks the greenback against a basket of six major rivals, was slightly higher on the day at 93.828 having hit four- and five-week lows against the yen and euro.

-Doubts that the latest round of talks on the North American Free Trade Agreement will make much headway in the face of tough U.S. demands remained though Mexico’s peso bounced off an eight-month low it had hit to the previous day.
+Doubts that the latest round of talks on the North American Free Trade Agreement will make much headway in the face of tough U.S. demands saw Mexico’s peso sink to an eight-month low, though it steadied in Asian and European trade.

-Oil prices also began to wilt again after the U.S. government reported an unexpected increase in crude and gasoline stockpiles.
-They had also lost ground this week on the International Energy Agency’s (IEA) outlook for slower growth in global crude demand.
+Oil prices gained despite pressure after the U.S. government reported an unexpected increase in crude and gasoline stockpiles.
+They had lost ground to this week’s International Energy Agency (IEA) outlook for slower growth in global crude demand.